NVIDIA/nvidia-gpio-status-handler/examples/README.md

 -   **`"patterns"`:** The actual string values inserted in the message upon the occurrence of an event.
 They can contain placeholders in the form `"{Some Name}"` which are substituted with values dynamically obtained during an event, as described by the `"parameters"` attribute (see below).
 The string between the curly brackets is irrelevant to the substitution logic (can be used for documentation purposes).
 The entries can contain no placeholders, like `"Secure Boot Failure"` , or multiple placeholders, like `"xxx {param1} yyy {param2}"`.
 -   **`"parameters"`:** Describe the means of obtaining the values for placeholders in the `"patterns"` attribute.
 The number of elements must be equal to the total number of placeholders in `"patterns"` array.
 The values are substituted in the same order.

-    Every object in the `"parameters"` array is an accessor with the same syntax and semantics as those used for `"accessor"` and `"event_trigger"` entries, which gives the following list of accessor types:
+    Every object in the `"parameters"` array is an accessor with the same syntax and semantics as those used for `"accessor"` and `"event_trigger"` entries.
+See [Accessor format](#orgfc57f5d). which gives the following list of accessor types:

-    -   **Current device name accessor:** Translates to the name of the device the fault occured on, e.g. `GPU3` or `NVSwitch1`

-            {
-              "type": "DIRECT",
-              "field" : "CurrentDeviceName"
-            }
-    -   **DBUS-type accessor:** Obtain the value of the parameter from a dbus property.

-            {
-              "type": "DBUS",
-              "object": "…",
-              "interface": "…",
-              "property": "…",
-              "check": …
-            }
-    -   **Device Core API accessor:** Obtain the value of the parameter using the device's API

-            {
-              "type": "DeviceCoreAPI",
-              "property": "…",
-              "check": …
-            }
-    -   **Command line accessor:** Obtain the value of the parameter using the output of a command call

-            {
-              "type": "CMDLINE",
-              "executable": "…",
-              "arguments": "…",
-              "check": …
-            }
-    -   **Constant value "accessor":** Always return the `"value"` property literally

-            {
-              "type": "CONSTANT",
-              "value": "…",
-            }

-        This accessor can be useful for testing and debugging purposes to mockup a return value from some other type accessor.
-It can also be useful in including the literal `{` or `}` characters in the final message arg without messing with the placeholder identification, eg

-            "message_args": {
-              "patterns": [
-                "{}"
-              ],
-              "parameters": [
-                {
-                  "type": "CONSTANT",
-                  "value": "{UpperCritical Threshold}"
-                }
-              ]
-            }

-        would become `"{UpperCritical Threshold}"`.

 ### Example 1: XID related log entry ("DRAM Contained ECC Error")